tidev/titanium-sdk/README.md

 - [x] Support for Push Notifications
 - [x] Support for In-Application Email
 - [x] Support for In-Application SMS, Telephone
-- [x] Support for Filesystem (reading, writing, etc)
+- [x] Support for Filesystem (create, read, write, etc.)
-- [x] Support for Gestures (such as Shake)
+- [x] Support for Gestures (such as Shake and Pinch)
 - [x] Support for Platform and Device capabilities
-- [x] Support for complex native views such as Coverflow, Image viewers, Table views, Grouped Views, Composites, etc.
+- [x] Support for complex native views such as Coverflow, Image Views, Table Views, Grouped Views, Composites, etc.
-- [x] Support for Web views incorporating HTML5, CSS etc.
+- [x] Support for Web Views incorporating HTML5, CSS etc.
-- [x] Completely extensible via Module API for building your own controls or extending capabilities at compile-time
+- [x] Completely extensible via Module API and Hyperloop for building your own controls or extending capabilities

 And much, much more (see our [Documentation](http://docs.appcelerator.com/platform/latest/#!/api/Titanium) for more infos).